2003 Louisiana gubernatorial election: Predictions

+Jungle primary results

+Runoff results

 The race was close, with Blanco prevailing by almost 4%.
 Blanco won a huge majority of Louisiana's parishes, however, Jindal was able to keep Blanco's margin of victory in the single digits with a strong performance in Jefferson Parish and St. Tammany Parish, plus a narrow win in East Baton Rouge Parish.
 It was ultimately Orleans Parish home of New Orleans that insured a Blanco victory, though her 68.3% victory here was much smaller than Al Gore's 76% in the 2000 presidential election.
 This was the closest gubernatorial election since 1979, and there would not be another close gubernatorial race in Louisiana until 2019.